Umbria Uncorked: An afternoon with Arnoldo Caprai Winery

 The quote from T.S.
 Elliot perfectly sums up for me, my feelings and impressions about my latest epicurean adventure in Italy.
 It was wonderful trip, one from which I had just returned late last night.
 A good deal of it was spent in Umbria and Campania.

-I had the good fortune to hang out with some of the very best food and wine writers [bloggers] in the U.S. and together sample through some of the best wines being produced in the world, wines that far too many folks just don't know enough about, hopefully this review will change that, shining a bright lamp on the unsung hero of the Italian wine scene.
+I had the good fortune to hang out with some of the very best food and wine writers [bloggers] in the U.S.; together we sampled through some of the best wines being produced in the world.
+I don't say that lightly either, as I've always maintained, you can pay more, but you won't always get more.
+The following sentiment also bears repeating; the wines of Campania are a mere question mark in the minds of far too many vinosapiens, who just don't know enough about the bounty of varietals which abide there.
+With that said, hopefully this review will change that, shining a bright lamp on the unsung hero of the Italian wine scene.

 The 2007 Sagrantino di Montefalco Collepiano DOCG: In the glass a very dark, near opaque ruby color.
 A wine produced from 100% Sagrantino grapes, it’s a wine built like a artfully balanced hammer.
 I found it sturdy, weighty, dense in feel and yet capable of both power and finesse.
 Each swirl and slurp; revealing ripe wild berries, smoke, underbrush, a light dusting of spice and a touch of Cuban cigar tobacco, meld, which define this wonderful example of Umbrian wine.